🩺 FYP 2022 · UET Lahore

 Verbal Interaction

-Daily reminders, exercise suggestions, medication prompts, and voice-controlled social media access for the elderly.
+Daily reminders, exercise suggestions, and medication prompts for the elderly.

 🚨